Thursday, July 9, 2020

 Yes.
 Sunday Masses will initially be livestreamed rather than in person.
 Once in-person programming resumes on campus, daily Masses and Sunday Masses will be offered to resident students with a limited number of attendees (likely no more than 10 people) as conditions permit.
 Resident students interested in attending an on-campus Mass will be asked to reserve their seats in advance.
 More information on this process will be available in the Spiritual Life page in Gateway at the beginning of the semester.

 Yes, campus programs, events and meetings — whether on campus or off campus — will initially be limited to virtual gatherings only.
 This includes all official (approved via RattlerTracks) and unofficial gatherings.

 Once in-person programming and meetings are permitted, guidelines will restrict such gatherings to a very limited number of attendees (likely no more than 10 people) to support appropriate social distancing practices.

 NCAA competition team activities and contests will follow guidance from the NCAA and Lone Star Conference.

 Additional modifications to campus event and meeting guidelines may be necessary based on local or state government directives.

 Will there be restrictions on campus events and student organization meetings?

 Yes, students can cancel a housing reservation without any penalty through Thursday, July 30.

-The Office of Residence Life is hosting several town hall meetings via Zoom to answer housing questions for students and families.
+The Office of Residence Life hosted several town hall meetings via Zoom to answer housing questions for students and families.